Sequence of Tenses

 This handout explains and describes the sequence of verb tenses in English.

-Strictly speaking, in English, only two tenses are marked in the verb alone, present (as in "he sings") and past (as in "he sang").
-Other English language tenses, as many as thirty of them, are marked by other words called auxiliaries.
-Understanding the six basic tenses allows one to re-create much of the reality of time in his writing.
+Only two tenses are conveyed through the verb alone: present (“sing") and past (“sang").
+Most English tenses, as many as thirty of them, are marked by other words called auxiliaries.
+Understanding the six basic tenses allows writers to re-create much of the reality of time in their writing.

-Problems in sequencing tenses usually occur with the perfect tenses, all of which are formed by adding an auxiliary or auxiliaries to the past participle, the third principal part.
+Usually, the perfect tenses are the hardest to remember.
+Here’s a useful tip: all of the perfect tenses are formed by adding an auxiliary or auxiliaries to the past participle, the third principal part.

 The present perfect consists of a past participle (the third principal part) with "has" or "have."
 It designates action which began in the past but which continues into the present or the effect of which still continues.